entomb/OBJ-MySQL/README.md

 ##Using OBJ_MySQL

-there are numberous ways os using this library, here are some examples of the most common methods
+there are numerous ways of using this library, here are some examples of the most common methods

 ###Selecting and retrieving data from a table